Shinigami92/node-pg-query-builder/README.md

 The project is currently under construction

-Following needs to be implemented:
+Following needs to be implemented for 1.0.0:

 -   [ ] Some missing comparison operators
 -   [ ] Missing DataTypes